shiv-aay/cp-nitty-gritty/README.md

   * Because memset works byte by byte.
 * vector<int> v[N] -> an array of N different vector<int> objects, can be used as a 2D array.
   * For weighted graph implementation as Adjacency list, we use `vector<pair<int, int> > adj[V];`, where V is the Maximum possible vertex.
+* When you are given expressions in CP problems, try to simplify it by rearranging before jumping into the problem.